2024 JAPAN with S.E. ASIA cruiseincludes: Japan, Thailand, Malaysia, Cambodia, Vietnam & Singapore 26 day tour - March 12, 2024

 - The option to purchase our group airfare.

-- The international flight from Bangkok to Osaka.
+- The international flight from Kuala Lumpur to Osaka.
 This flight will be required to purchase through Fun For Less Tours.
 Price will be known about 6 months before departure.

 Package Price: $7,993 - Total Combined Cruise and Land Tour Package*